Do you have a mission in this life? Something you know you’re here to do?

 Now that you have your mission statement and you know what you want to achieve in this life, let’s make a plan to get there.

 Break down your mission in smaller, easy-to-achieve goals.
-My mission statement is “To inspire women to live their purpose and achieve their full potential”.
+My mission statement is “To heal old limiting beliefs and stories that stop people from fulfilling their full potential.”.

 I have a background in psychology, business, and writing.
-So, I decided to use these gifts and become a life purpose and business coach to help women start their purpose-driven businesses.
+So, I decided to use these gifts and become a success coach to empower women to build wildly profitable businesses from their passions by healing all those limiting beliefs that tell them it’s not possible for them.

 Once you have a more tangible goal, break it down into smaller steps.
 For me, that was taking a coaching course, create a coaching programme, set up a website, etc.